anshulbadhani/journal/Oct25/README.md

 - At the end I found that my institution does not allow us to sign in to third-party apps 🥰.
 - I even pushed the app into production.
 Still no hopes (it works on my personal account).
 - Now, would have to figure out a way to make my application authorized.

+## 8 Oct
+- Talked about the API stuff with my teacher.
+Will discuss with administration after exams (Yes, exammmmssss :cry:)
+- Did a lot of Data Structures.

+## 9 Oct
+- 60+ questions on binary trees

+## 10-12 Oct
+- Mid Sem Prep